Kaholo/kaholo-plugin-gcp-cli/README.md

 ## Method: Run Command
 This method runs any gcloud CLI command.
 While these commands all being with `gcloud`, in this plugin you may omit that first word if you wish.
 For example the command `compute instances list` will be interpreted the same as `gcloud compute instances list`.
 If you intend to run a `gsutil` command, you must start the command with `gsutil`.

+Kaholo displays JSON results nicely and also makes them accessible on the code layer as objects.
+For example if an GCP CLI Action has the ID `gcpcli1` and the command is `gcloud projects list --format="json"`, then the name of the first project is accessible in code by downstream actions as `kaholo.actions.gcpcli1.result[0].name`, and its project number is `kaholo.actions.gcpcli1.result[0].projectNumber`.
+For this reason, commands using `--format="json"` can be especially useful in advanced pipelining.

 ### Parameters
 Beyond the two discussed above in the [Access and Authentication](#Access-and-Authentication) section, only the command itself is required.